Updated June 2, 2023

 If you can drag yourself away from the atmospheric harbour, Sissi isn’t only about the seafood.
 There’s also an idyllic sandy shore in the shape of Boufos Beach, as well as a few more bays along the coast for beach hopping adventures.
 For a livelier and altogether different experience, Malia is just a ten-minute drive away.

 The wild and untamed south coast of Crete is much quieter than the north, and the sleepy resort of Paleochora is the ideal place to get away from it all on holiday.
-Sprawling out into a long peninsula, the resort is blessed with two spectacular bays on either side of town, so you can choose where to lay your towel depending on whether you want sand or pebbles that day.
+Sprawling out into a long peninsula, the resort is blessed with two spectacular bays on either side of town, so you can choose whether to lay your towel on sand or pebbles each day.

 The atmosphere in the town itself has something of a bohemian feel to it, a hangover from the region’s past as a hippie hotspot.
-Low-key tavernas and humble beach bars are the dominant offering here, each serving wonderfully unpretentious and delicious local delicacies.
-And if you’re into windsurfing, this is also a great place to ride some waves, with strong winds blowing on one side of the peninsula at most times.
+Low-key tavernas and humble beach bars, each serving wonderfully unpretentious and delicious local delicacies, will define most of your eating options here.
+And if you’re into windsurfing, this is a great place to ride some waves, with strong winds blowing on one side of the peninsula at most times.

-The nearest beach is within easy walking distance and has all the ingredients for a relaxing day on the coast – golden sandy shores and umbrellas and sun-loungers aplenty.
-If you’re looking for an extra special beach day, you’ll find some of Crete’s best beaches nearby: Balos and Elafonissi are utterly spectacular and well worth the relatively short journeys to get there.
+The nearest beach is within easy walking distance and has all the ingredients for a relaxing day on the coast, with golden sands and umbrellas and sun-loungers aplenty.
+If you’re looking for an extra special beach day, you’ll find some of Crete’s best beaches nearby: Balos and Elafonissi are utterly spectacular and well worth the hour-and-a-half-long journeys to get there.